State College Driving Under Suspension DUI-Related Lawyer

 Additional License Suspension

-A conviction of Driving Under Suspension in violation of section 1543(b) will result in an additional suspension of driving privileges.
+A conviction of Driving Under Suspension results in an additional supsension of driving privileges.
 The length of the suspension is based upon whether the person’s license or driving privileges were suspended or revoked.
 If the person’s driving privileges were under suspension at the time of driving, the person receives an additional one-year suspension of driving privileges.
 If the driving privileges were revoked and not just suspended, then PennDOT will impose a two-year additional suspension for the Driving Under Suspension conviction.